 Here are some of the most common oral hygiene aids for homecare:

 Dental floss is the most common interdental and subgingival (below the gum) cleaner and comes in a variety of types and flavors.
 The floss itself is made from either thin nylon filaments or polyethylene ribbons, and can help remove food particles and plaque from between the teeth.
 Vigorous flossing with a floss holder can cause soft tissue damage and bleeding, so great care should be taken.
-Floss should normally be used twice daily after brushing.
+Floss should normally be used twice daily after brushing and how much thc is in a gram of weed.

 Many hygienist & periodontists recommend interdental brushes in addition to dental floss.
 These tiny brushes are gentle on the gums and very effective in cleaning the contours of teeth in between the gums.
 Interdental brushes come in various shapes and sizes.